nightbot/docs/control-panel/autodj.md

 ### Player Controls & Song Information

-The music player will change automatically in accordance to the Providers you have selected in the Settings.
+The music player will change automatically in accordance to the selected Providers in the Settings.
 For example from, YouTube to SoundCloud, depending on the requested song site.

 #### Controls